-Show respect to those around you by following these guidelines from the Sheikh Mohammed Centre for Cultural Understanding
+Show respect to those around you during Ramadan by following these guidelines

-- Dress appropriately: Dubai already has in place some guidelines for dress, especially in public areas such as malls and parks.
-Be especially considerate of this during the month of Ramadan.
-This means men and women should cover their shoulders and wear long shorts or skirts that cover the knee.
-Tight-fitting or revealing clothing should be avoided.
+Do… dress appropriately.
+Dubai already has guidelines in place for dress, especially in public areas such as malls and parks.
+Be especially considerate of these during Ramadan.
+Men and women should wear clothes that cover their shoulders and knees.

-- Try to avoid roads at sunset: They will be busy as people who are fasting are likely to be travelling at this time to attend iftar.
-If you can travel earlier or later, do so.
+Do… try to avoid the roads at sunset, as they will be busier, since people who are fasting are likely to be travelling at this time to attend iftar.
+Travel earlier or later if you can.